rdaum/simple_tta/README.md

 ### What's it for?

-I built it just to play with the concept, learn some, and to potentially use it as the basis for domain specific coprocessors for other hobby projects of mine.
-In particular I'd like to use it for support for language interpreters for my FPGA projects.
+I built it just to play with the concept, learn some HDL stuff, and to potentially use it as the basis for domain specific coprocessors for other hobby projects of mine.
+In particular I'd like to use it for support for language interpreters for other hobby FPGA projects.

 ### What can it do?